 Are you ready to start incorporating these pretty Spanish words into your conversations?
 Here are some additional tips to keep in mind as you study these fun vocabulary words.

 - Categorize the words.
 Try grouping words together based on their similarities.
 For instance, each of these pretty Spanish words is related to showing affection – besos (kisses), abrazo (hug), and amor (love).
+Practice your compliments by using – “bonita” (meaning pretty in Spanish).
 Create multiple lists with different categories to study.

 - Try forming sentences.
 When you create your own sentences, it’s easier to remember the definitions of the words because of the relevant context.
 Try writing a few sentences down with some of the words we listed above.